quantum-sp8de/quantra-installer/README.md

 After finishing, use **dquantra** to run your quantra application via Docker

 #### NOTES:
+* If ypu have error during installation of docker quantra like the following

+`permission denied while trying to connect to the Docker daemon socket`

+do not gorget to add user to docker group and re-login with user:

+`sudo usermod -aG docker ${USER}`

-In case of errors on Ubuntu 22.04 like the following:
+* In case of errors on Ubuntu 22.04 like the following:

  > ValueError: unsupported hash type rmd160